 Low Water Level

 The first step to fixing this is to turn off the filter and unplug the pump.
 You should also remove the lid from the pump basket.
 Check the pump basket for any leaves, gravel, small particles, or other material that might have gotten into it.
-Get a hose to clean out the basket, and you’re good to go.

 You may also need to inspect the impeller or rotating blade that forces water into the housing for filtering.
 Take out the pump basket while reaching your hands down into the tube between the basket and the impeller while leaving the pump unplugged.